pingcap/docs-tidb-operator/en/v2-vs-v1.md

 ---
-title: Comparison between TiDB Operator v2 and v1
+title: Comparison Between TiDB Operator v2 and v1
-summary: Introduces the main differences between TiDB Operator v2 and v1.
+summary: Introduce the key differences between TiDB Operator v2 and v1.
 ---

-# Comparison between TiDB Operator v2 and v1
+# Comparison Between TiDB Operator v2 and v1

-Due to the rapid development of the Kubernetes and TiDB ecosystems, the existing architecture and implementation of TiDB Operator v1 have encountered some challenges.
-To better adapt to the Kubernetes and TiDB ecosystems, TiDB Operator v2 has undergone a major refactor compared to v1.
+With the rapid development of TiDB and the Kubernetes ecosystem, the existing architecture and implementation of TiDB Operator v1 have encountered some challenges.
+To better adapt to these changes, TiDB Operator v2 introduces a major refactor of v1.

 ## Core changes in TiDB Operator v2